drcika/apc-extension/README.md

 Inject custom CSS into iframes (Notebook, Extension view, etc)

+> **Warning** <br>
-### 🚩 Limitation: On vscode startup, if there is a tab open with an iframe, you will need to reopen that tab in order for the styles to be applied.
+> On vscode startup, if there is a tab open with an iframe, you will need to reopen that tab in order for the styles to be applied.

 ```jsonc
   "apc.iframe.style": "/Users/path/style.css",